 Moreover, as big as LinkedIn’s membership is, a whopping 72 percent of adults are not users, according to the latest social media research by the Pew Research Center:

-In other words, LinkedIn is a valuable research resource, but clearly there are a good many prospective candidates who do not use LinkedIn.
+In other words, LinkedIn is a valuable research resource, but clearly, there are a good many prospective candidates who do not use LinkedIn.
 Of those that do use the social network, on average they log in just 3 times a month.
 Consequently, LinkedIn can help identify some, but not all, potential candidates.
 It can help you message them privately.
-It can help you market jobs to them, if mass-email blasts are your thing.
+It can help you market jobs to them if mass-email blasts are your thing.
 But LinkedIn does not a candidate make.
 There is still a great deal of work to do to transform a LinkedIn profile into a hire.
 As awesome as LinkedIn is, it is not a panacea.

 LinkedIn + Strategic Recruiting Partner of Your Choice

 In most cases, LinkedIn alone won’t get you to where you need to be to make a hire.
 So when investing in LinkedIn Recruiter, you still need to figure out who will do the actual recruiting — whether it is someone on your team or an external recruiting partner.
-For senior-level executive search, you need to make sure whomever does the recruiting has the time and expertise to deliver.
+For senior-level executive search, you need to make sure whoever does the recruiting has the time and expertise to deliver.

 Recruiting CEOs and Direct Reports of CEOs on LinkedIn

 While I’m sure some C-Level hires are transacted on LinkedIn, it is not the norm.
 Most companies prefer turning to retained search firms to fill their most critical senior leadership openings.
-At the C-level, executive search is important enough to warrants a significant investment because it hold the potential for extraordinary ROI.
+At the C-level, executive search is important enough to warrants a significant investment because it holds the potential for extraordinary ROI.

 Our retained search practice The Good Search is just one of a number of leading retained search boutiques that specialize in recruiting executives to software and technology companies.
 Recruiting Chief Technology Officers (CTOs) is our sweet spot.
-While we use LinkedIn in to source for candidates, it is by no means our only resource.
+While we use LinkedIn to source for candidates, it is by no means our only resource.
 We use LinkedIn, but our work does not stop there.
 In fact, it has only just begun.